-American Cheese Society Cheese and Dairy Product Lexicon and Glossary
+American Cheese Society Cheese and Dairy Product Lexicon and Glossary Version 2

-American Cheese Society Cheese and Dairy Product Lexicon and Glossary THE ACS LEXICON & GLOSSARY

-TABLE OF CONTENTS
+American Cheese Society Cheese and Dairy Product Lexicon and Glossary THE ACS LEXICON & GLOSSARY TABLE OF CONTENTS Introduction 3-5 ACS Lexicon & Glossary 6-36 List of Terms in the ACS Lexicon & Glossary 37 Appendix A: Quick Reference Guide 38-42 Appendix B: Adjectives Commonly Used in Evaluation 43 Bibliography 43

-Introduction

-ACS Lexicon & Glossary 6-36

-List of Terms in the ACS Lexicon & Glossary

-Appendix A: Quick Reference Guide

-Appendix B: Adjectives Commonly Used in Evaluation

-Bibliography

-American Cheese Society Cheese and Dairy Product Lexicon and Glossary by The American Cheese Society is licensed under a Creative Commons Attribution-NonCommercial- NoDerivatives 4.0 International License.
+EV NO NO American Cheese Society Cheese and Dairy Product Lexicon and Glossary by The American Cheese Society is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
 Version 1 was published February 1, 2018.
-This document was compiled and edited by Dr. Stephanie Clark, Craig Gile, Vince Razionale, Bill Rufenacht, and Sarah Spira.
-Terms and definitions were modified from the Technical and Aesthetic score sheets and glossaries created by the ACS Judging & Competition Committee over the course of the history of the competition, as well as references cited in the Bibliography.
-2 American Cheese Society Cheese and Dairy Product Lexicon and Glossary INTRODUCTION The ACS Cheese and Dairy Product Lexicon and Glossary aims to facilitate conversations across the supply chain of cheese by creating a credible, modern resource that provides a greater understanding of the myriad ways in which cheese is discussed and described.
+This document was compiled and edited by Dr. Stephanie Clark, Craig Gile, Vince Razionale, Bill Rufenacht, and Sarah Spira, Terms and definitions were modified from the Technical and Aesthetic score sheets and glossaries created by the ACS Judging & Competition Committee over the course of the history of the competition, as well as references cited in the Bibliography.
+Version 2 was published in May 2025 and was compiled and edited by Bill Rufenacht and Bill Stephenson.
+INTRODUCTION 2 American Cheese Society Cheese and Dairy Product Lexicon and Glossary The ACS Cheese and Dairy Product Lexicon and Glossary aims to facilitate conversations across the supply chain of cheese by creating a credible, modern resource that provides a greater understanding of the myriad ways in which cheese is discussed and described.
 A "working group" of ACS staff and experts in dairy food science, cheesemaking, and cheesemongering were involved in compiling what will hereafter be referred to as the ACS Lexicon & Glossary.
 The objective was to codify the terminology used when talking about sensory characteristics and evaluating and selling cheese and fermented dairy products.
 The ACS Lexicon & Glossary is a living document.
 The working group started with a focused selection of vetted technical terminology and will expand this work in the coming years to include a unique flavor and aroma wheel in addition to the terms included in the ACS Lexicon & Glossary.
 Terms will be added if/when they meet the following criteria: - The taste, flavor, aroma, texture, or appearance can be expressed in scientific terms, or a consensus has been reached for the use of the term and its descriptor. - The cause of the defect or attribute can be scientifically explained.
 Assessing, grading, judging, evaluating, marketing, and socializing with cheese, and the varying contexts in which these activities happen, require different types of terminology.
 It is ACS's hope that, through the development of the ACS Lexicon & Glossary, cheese industry members can communicate more readily and clearly about cheese and dairy products, in order to encourage the production, sale, and consumption of increasingly high-quality artisan and specialty cheeses.
 It is important to note that words such as "good" or "bad" do not appear in the ACS Lexicon & Glossary, as such terms are subjective.
 While a cheese may receive a low score in a contest, it may sell very well in the market, because it meets consumer desires or otherwise fits a niche in the marketplace.
 The reverse can also occur - winning awards does not guarantee market success.
 How to Use this Glossary: